rr-manoj-dobbali/sql-style-guide/README.md

     ...
 ```

 If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
-Use CTEs early and often, and name them well.
-There are easy to read.
+They are easy to read.
+Give meaningful names to them

 ```
 -- Good